-The core aim of the project is to assess how the image, identity and cultural governance of Liverpool have changed in the 10 years since Liverpool hosted the European Capital of Culture title in 2008.
+The core aim of the project is to assess how Liverpool has changed in the 10 years since it hosted the European Capital of Culture title in 2008.

 Impacts of the capital of culture year on the self-identity of the city and its people will be gauged using a combination of survey data and cognitive maps which, together, will help to identify changing emotional engagement with the city and the impact of new post-08 narratives regarding culture and creativity.